ceewaigithub/waffles/README.md

 ```
 cd waffles
 ```
-3. Run the shell script on LINUX/MAC or the batch file on windows:
+3. Run the shell script on LINUX/MAC:
 ```
 bash compile_run.sh
 ```
-OR
+OR batch file on windows:
 ```
 ./compile_run.bat
 ```
-4. UPDATE config.py and settings.py under server/config/*, when I mean update I mean put your API keys.
+4. UPDATE config.py and settings.py under server/config/*, when I mean update I mean put your API keys 🔑.

 5. (if you want) Running containers, make sure u have docker installed and open up the daemon in the background. run the following command:
 (keep in mind that in the future, we will have to add a build script to the backend's package.json if we need to build something like TypeScript)